 family and domestic violence (Specialist Homelessness Services clients): People accessing specialist homelessness services who have experienced family and domestic violence.
 Does not distinguish between victims and perpetrators of violence.

 Family Tax Benefit: Income-tested government benefits to assist with the everyday costs of raising children.
-Has two parts: Family Tax Benefit Part A is a per child payment; Family Tax Benefit Part B is a per family payment, available to single parents and families with 1 main income.
+See also Family Tax Benefit Part A and Family Tax Benefit Part B.

 finalised adoption: Adoption order completed during the reporting period.
 Includes orders made in Australia and, in the case of some intercountry adoptions, where the full adoption order was made in the country of origin.
 The way in which an adoption is finalised depends on the process used in the country of origin and the procedures of the state or territory department responsible for adoption in Australia.